Leaderboard

 -

-Systems Technician, Jim McKendrick smiling like he's just won the lottery!
-Aboard the cable repair ship c.s.
-Pacific Guardian, whilst on a telecommunications cable repair in the middle of the North Atlantic Ocean.
+Me and Jim McKendrick looking out for damage o the cable, as the ship pics up a kilometer after kilometer of the damn stuff!
+Here comes a joint box over the bow sheave...
+The cable repair ship c.s.
+Pacific Guardian, on a telecommunications cable repair in the middle of the North Atlantic Ocean.
 Photo by STE ( C ) - (otherwise known as a Second Cable Engineer!) - Fred Logan

 © © Fred Logan